Caribbean Princess accidents and incidents

 (overboard) On August 2, 2014, at ~8 pm, a 24-year-old male passenger jumped overboard but was rescued alive.
 The ship turned around and stopped for ~1 hour.
 The young man was found and brought onboard alive.
 The report said he jumped from Deck 8.
 He was disembarked in the next call port Charlotte Amalie (St Thomas USVI).

 On March 22, 2014, two cruise ships – the Royal Caribbean’s Navigator of the Seas and the Carnival Cruise Line’s Carnival Magic – were stuck outside Galveston Bay.
 Both were prevented from entering the port and docking.
 In the same time, the Caribbean Princess ship was unable to leave homeport Galveston TX and had to stay overnight.

 January 2014, CDC reported on voyage Jan 25 to Feb 1, a Norovirus outbreak (gastrointestinal illness) infected 181 passengers (out of 3102, or 5,8%) and 11 crew (out of 1148, or 1%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea).
-The ship was on 7-day Western Caribbean cruise from homeport Houston TX with call ports Roatan and Cozumel.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea).
+The ship was on a 7-day Western Caribbean cruise from homeport Houston TX with call ports Roatan and Cozumel.